ni/nimble/packages/nimble-components/src/table/specs/table-columns-hld.md

 ```
 <nimble-table>
-    <nimble-table-column-text valueKey="name"></nimble-table-column-text>
+    <nimble-table-column-text data-key="name"></nimble-table-column-text>
-    <nimble-table-column-icon valueKey="ready"></nimble-table-column-icon>
+    <nimble-table-column-icon data-key="ready"></nimble-table-column-icon>
     ...
 </nimble-table>
 ```

 These columns will _not_ have templates/CSS associated with them, and instead be implementations of an interface that will require returning a FAST ViewTemplate for its visual representation.
+The ordering of the columns in the markup will determine the visual ordering of the columns (top to bottom equals left to right...unless in 'rtl').
+Re-ordering of columns will be done, at least at first, through the re-ordering of the columns elements in the DOM.

 The table API to support this could look like the following: